1. How much are counseling sessions?

 2. Do you accept insurance/bill to insurance?

-I am a provider on the United Healthcare Student Resources panel, but am not currently on any other insurance panels.
+I am a provider on the United Healthcare Student Resources panel for Tulane University students , but am not currently on any other insurance panels.
+If a client would like to submit claims/bill to insurance I can provide detailed invoices.

 3. What hours are you available to see clients?

-I am available Monday through Saturday with flexible appointment times, including early mornings and after school/evening appointments depending on your scheduling needs.
+I am available Monday through Friday with flexible appointment times, including after school/evening appointments.

 4. How long will I be in therapy?